Welcome to Siena

 Classrooms

 Classes are held at the CET Center on Via Montanini, one of the city center’s main streets.
 This gives students convenient access to Piazza del Campo, the bus station, and the train station.
-The building is accessible to those in wheelchairs and has five classrooms, a small student lounge, wifi, and elevator access to all floors.
-Staff offices are also located in the CET Center.
+The building is accessible for those who use wheelchairs and has four classrooms, a small student lounge, wifi, and elevator access to all floors.

 Out-of-Class Activities